artificialcoding/PeerStream-2/README.md

 ```
 https://localhost:8443
 ```
-1. On the first page, click on create button to request for a room name once room is alloted, share that room with users, and click on join button enter your name and room name in the prompted box -teacher will be displayed request button as : allow request -students will be displayed request button as  : request doubt
+- On the first page, click on create button to request for a room name once room is alloted, share that room with users, and click on join button enter your name and room name in the prompted box
+  - teacher will be displayed request button as : allow request
+  - students will be displayed request button as  : request doubt

 2. on pressing request doubt, details of student is sent to teacher, and stored in queue -if teacher cancels, next request in the queue will be mentioned to him